These Rules are made under section 452 of the Education and Training Act 2020 by the Board of NZQA and the Minister of Education.

 5. Applications from relevant schools for consent to assess where the school does not already hold a consent to assess

-- Relevant schools applying for consent to assess must provide the details in paragraphs (a) and (b) of rule 4.2, and make available to NZQA where requested a copy of the documentation required in Appendix 1.
+- Relevant schools applying for consent to assess must provide the details in paragraphs (a) and (b) of rule 4.2, and make available to NZQA where requested a copy of the documentation required in Schedule 1.

 - Where the application includes unit or skill standards, the relevant school must also provide details as required in paragraph (c) of rule 4.2.